Entanglion/entanglion-spoe/README.md

 If a player reveals a PROBE card, they may immediately make an action as described below.

 ### Action phase
-Immediately after a player resolves their last navigation action, they proceed to the action phrase.
+Immediately after a player resolves their last navigation action, they proceed to the Action phrase.
 Players may perform any of the following actions, depending on the planet(s) at which their fleet is located:

 - **Discover planet**.
 Undiscovered planets in the Entanglion system are those with their planet tokens face down.
 Flip the planet token to discover what lies on the planet.
     - ☠️ Pirate outpost: Flip all pirates at the designated outpost face up.
 Recruit one pirate of your choice from the outpost into your fleet.